How to set up Logic Rules functionality in your online form

 Dynamic Interaction: Enable Logic Rules for an RSVP form, for instance, showing follow-up questions of the event only if the respondent confirms attendance.

-Price Calculation: If you’re selling products or services, you can set up Logic Rules to calculate the total price according to previously selected fields.
+Price Calculation: If you’re selling products or services, you can set up Logic Rules to calculate the total price

 The Logic Rules functionality helps you to create more dynamic and user-oriented forms whenever different outcomes are expected from respondents.